ivanarellano/libgdx-SushiLoco/README.md

 # Sushi Loco
-A gyroscope controlled platformer game about a sushi roll possessed by its spirit.
+An accelerometer controlled platformer game about a sushi roll possessed by its spirit.

 Note: This project will not run because it does not include the required assets.
 You will run into issues with `texture.pack` and TextureAtlas.
 (01/15/2017)